Hometown: Ashland, Kentucky

 Marital Status: Married (Amanda)

 Born and raised in Ashland, KY, Steve Francis began racing cars at fifteen years old.
-Working along side his father and brother, the Francis family began a racing program that would eventually lead to one of the top dirt late model racing organizations in the country.
-Steve started racing on a regular basis in and around the Bluegrass State in 1983.
+Steve worked along side his brother and dad.
+Little did they know that their family ran race team would eventually lead to one of the top dirt late model racing organizations in the country.

-Steve Francis scored his first dirt late model feature event in the state of Virginia in 1984, which began a steak of victories that would continue on to present day with well over 200 feature wins.
-With limited major sponsorship funding for Steve Francis Racing, Francis started racing in regional competition along with select national touring series events through the mid-1980′s and early 1990′s.
-Along the way, Francis earned numerous driver honors such as “most improved driver” and gained the respect of his competitors.
+It only took a year for the #15 to score a victory.
+Francis won his first dirt late model feature event in Virginia in 1984.
+That began a streak of victories that continued on to present day with well over 200 feature wins.
+With a limited racing budget, Francis started racing in regional competition along with select national touring series events through the mid-1980’s and early 1990’s.
+Along the way, Francis earned several driver honors such as “most improved driver” and gained the respect of his competitors.

 Steve was the first driver to claim three consecutive Renegade Dirt Car Series championship titles and is aiming to be the first driver to win championship gold in both the RDCS and the XDCS.